bookshelfdave/contact/README.md

 Note, any double quotes appearing in the content string will need to be escaped.
-To store larger chunks of text, use a here doc:
+To store larger chunks of text, use the scissors delimeter:

 ```
 // no escaping required!